 - The student must first discuss the matter with the course instructor.
 This discussion should commence as soon as possible but (1) no later than 30 calendar days after the start of the following Spring semester if the concern arose during the Fall semester or (2) no later than 30 calendar days after the start of the following Fall semester if the concern arose during the Spring semester or summer session.
 Faculty must document the date of meeting with the student.

-- The student will have five business days from the date of the chair’s decision to contact the appropriate associate vice president to discuss the matter informally with him/her.
+- The student will have five business days from the date of the chair’s decision to contact the appropriate academic associate vice president to discuss the matter informally.
 If the academic grievance requires the issuance of a grade change, at the objection of the instructor, the student must enter the formal stage of the grievance process.

 - If the matter has not been resolved informally, the student will have five business days after discussion in 1(c) to file a formal, written Academic Grievance Notice with the appropriate associate vice president.
 The Academic Grievance Notice form will be available through academic departments and should include a clear statement of the student’s specific complaint, a clear statement of how the student would like to see the matter resolved, and relevant documentation that supports the student’s claim(s).

-- The Vice President for Academic Affairs will inform the course instructor, the department chair, and the associate vice president of the formal appeal and will have ten business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, department chair, and associate vice president in writing of his/her findings, decision, and the rationale for his/her decision.
+- The Vice President for Academic Affairs will inform the course instructor, the department chair, and the associate vice president of the formal appeal and will have 10 business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, department chair, and associate vice president in writing of all findings, decision, and the rationale for the decision.

 - If the student is not satisfied with the decision of the Vice President of Academic Affairs, the student will have five business days to file a formal, written grievance with the President of the College.
 This written appeal should include a copy of the Academic Grievance Notice submitted previously and any additional documentation or explanation that is appropriate.
 Only those grievances heard and decided during previous stages of this process can be considered by the President.
 The President will issue a formal decision to all parties, in writing, within ten business days.
 The President’s decision is final.